Chapter 6 of 12

 Create Free Account

-What You'll Learn By the end of this chapter, you'll conduct a "Blameless Post-Mortem," analyze the "Launch Cohort" for churn signals, and decide whether to Persevere or Pivot based on hard data.
+What You'll Learn By the end of this chapter, you'll conduct a "Blameless Post-Mortem," analyze the "Launch Cohort" for churn signals, separate signal from noise in your data, and decide whether to Persevere or Pivot based on hard evidence.

 The Blameless Post-Mortem